Skip to content

 • Ignore, to left the variables as is; no warning issued

-• Empty, to replace the variable with an empty string; a warning is issued
+• Warning, to replace the variable with an empty string and issue a warning

 • Error, to issue an error; this is the default action